 - Any marital misconduct that may be a factor.

 Texas law puts a limitation on the maximum amount that can be awarded in spousal maintenance.
 The amount awarded must not exceed the lower value of $5,000 or 20% of the paying spouse's gross income.

 Before awarding the spousal maintenance, however, the spouse seeking maintenance must show that he/she has exercised due diligence in earning sufficient income to meet the spouse’s minimum reasonable needs; or developing the necessary skills to provide for the minimum reasonable needs.

 Under most circumstances, the court-ordered spousal maintenance is not indefinite.
 The exception to this is when a disability prevents the requesting spouse from working.
 When that is the case, the court may grant indefinite maintenance.

 If the marriage lasted 10 years, or there was spousal violence, spousal maintenance can be granted for up to five years.
 Marriages lasting 20 years are eligible for up to seven years of maintenance and marriages lasting 30 years or more are eligible for up to 10 years.

 The maintenance order will be terminated early if the receiving spouse is remarried or enters into cohabitation with a new partner.
 Spousal maintenance typically does not survive

 Tell us about your case – and we’ll tell you how we can help.

 When it comes to post-divorce spousal maintenance, it is not guaranteed and based on the facts and circumstances surrounding your divorce case, there can possibly be many creative ways to address this issue.
-To explore your options in spousal support, contact the experienced and award-winning Houston divorce lawyers of Hendershot Cannon Martin and Hisey, P.C., today!
+To explore your options in spousal support, contact the experienced and award-winning Houston divorce lawyers of Hendershot, Cannon & Hisey, P.C., today!
 We have the resources to deal with any alimony or maintenance issue and the litigation experience to take any case to trial.
 Call (713) 909-7323 to schedule a consultation or contact us online.